 I’ve shared my favourite bread recipe of 2015 a few months ago, and this is a post to show you one of the best ways to enjoy it.

-We had this sandwich on the menu at the demo KITCHEN last year and everybody loved it.
+We had this sandwich on the menu at my food studio last year and everybody loved it.
 We called it “The Bull” – a meaty, feisty sandwich with a strong mustard kick.

 If you’re too lazy to bake, just use a good quality store-bought ciabatta or panini instead.
 And if you’re even more lazy, skip the roasting of the beef and just use a few slices of good quality pastrami (because sometimes we need shortcuts in life).